torsor-io/yaw/README.md

    algebra, quantum computing has what?

 `yaw` provides the missing syntactic layer, making quantum programs:
-- **Hardware-agnostic**: Operators compile to any representation via GNS
+- **Hardware-agnostic**: Operators can be approximately compiled to any suitably expressive hardware
-- **QEC-native**: Error correction emerges from algebraic structure
+- **QEC-native**: Stabilizer codes are already algebraic objects
 - **Mathematically principled**: Programs are algebraic expressions, not ad-hoc circuits

 This is paradigm-shift infrastructure for the fault-tolerant era.